kylebustard/learn-cs-at-home-for-free/README.md

 </details>

 ## Design goals
-The main goal is to build a plan that can be cover foundation concepts of data structures & algorithms.
+Implement a plan that to learn and practice foundational concepts of data structures & algorithms.
 Additionally, the plan should be followed with just a 10-20 hour weekly committment.

 This may not be a robust resource like [`code-interview-university`](https://github.com/jwasham/coding-interview-university/blob/master/README.md), rather a more light-weight but actionable plan.

-## Prereqs
+# Prerequisite
+If this section cannot be achieved with existing programming skills, this will be preliminary work before moving on.

 Pick a language to master.
 _This is the language you will implement most of the algorithms with._

 <details>
 <summary>Complete all of these tasks below in the language.</summary><br>

-**Below is a list I've borrowed from [here](http://blog.codingforinterviews.com/best-programming-language-jobs/)**

 1. Initializing and using hash-backed maps (dictionaries) and sets
 2. Performing queue and stack operations (whether using an array, like with Ruby’s pop/shift, or an explicit standard library implementation like Java’s Stack and Linked List-backed Queue classes)